 The camp teenage boy is talking to his companion on the bus:

 “I can tell he’s got a crush on me but if I say owt I know he’s just gonna say, ‘I’m not gay!’ in that stupid indignant voice.”

-Behind me, the grey haired hi-vis man has been to the new restaurant that apparently everybody's talking about:
+Behind me, the grey-haired hi-vis man has been to the new restaurant that apparently everybody is talking about:

 “I ordered the lamb but when it came it was all fat.
 I got one tiny thin slice of meat off the whole piece!
 I sent it back.
 I can’t eat that I said, it’s all fat.
 The woman asked me, ‘Do you want to order something else?’
 I said, ‘No love, you’ve put me right off my tea now, I’m going home to make myself some beans on toast.’
 The chef chased me out into the car park and told me he was going to have word with the butcher but I’ll not be going back.”

 I walk down Leeds Road behind a girl in skinny jeans and a black puffer jacket.
 She's talking loudly on her phone in Polish, emphasising key points with wild, histrionic hand gestures.

-On the estate where people wear their nightclothes in the daytime, There’s a woman in the Costcutter with Nobody’s Cow appliquéd onto her onesie above her breasts.
-Outside, the man with the piercings is polishing the alloys of his Ford Fiesta one-handed while he smokes some strong weed.
+There’s a woman in the Costcutter with Nobody’s Cow appliquéd onto her onesie above her breasts.
+Outside, the man with the piercings is polishing the alloys of his Ford Fiesta with one hand while he smokes some strong weed with the other.
 He smiles and waves.

 There are plastic bags in the trees.